-- · early retirement is usually subject to the consent of the scheme trustees and possibly also the employer - individuals who take their pension and/or PCLS from a registered pension scheme before age 55 (the normal minimum pension age) will be subject to unauthorised payment tax charges unless the member has a protected pension age (see below) or is retiring on grounds of ill health (also see below) - some members may have protected pension ages giving them a right to take their benefits before age 55.
+- early retirement is usually subject to the consent of the scheme trustees and possibly also the employer individuals who take their pension and/or PCLS from a registered pension scheme before age 55 (the normal minimum pension age) will be subject to unauthorised payment tax charges unless the member has a protected pension age (see below) or is retiring on grounds of ill health (also see below).
+From 06/04/2028 the minimum retirement age increases to 57. - some members may have protected pension ages giving them a right to take their benefits before age 55.
 Protected pension ages apply to members who had an unqualified right on 5 April 2006 to take their benefits before age 50 (for example professional sports people or people in hazardous occupations), or between age 50 and 55.
 An unqualified right means that the member does not need anybody's consent to take their benefits - benefits are generally calculated in the same way as for retirements at NPA using pensionable service up to date of leaving but are usually reduced (or 'discounted') for early retirement.
 Occasionally e.g., on redundancy, early retirement pensions may be augmented (enhanced) by the employer with the consent of the trustees and subject to any associated funding costs being calculated and paid as necessary